ravi1992-analyst/HttpClient_API_Automation/README.md

 for pushing the code to the Repo.
 Git bash command line is used.
 Code reusability can be improved.

+* TO IMPROVE IN FUTURE *
-/* Still the  Projet has some errors but you can see the implementation */ for one test case i also used the restAssured to see how both works. we can do lots of improvment in the framework level.
+/* Still the  Projet has some errors but you can see the implementation */ for one test case i also used the restAssured to see how both works. we can do lots of improvment in the framework level. can use TestNG, Allure reporting, Serenity to build a robust framework.